Duncanma/Blog/content/Blog/interesting-quote-from-a-gotdotnet-discussion-on-net-shareware.md

 ---
 date: 2004-09-07T02:04:00+00:00
-title: Interesting quote from a GotDotNet discussion on .NET Shareware&#8230;
+title: Interesting quote from a GotDotNet discussion on .NET Shareware...
 type: posts
 ---
 Anytime people talk about developing shareware with .NET, the discussion centers around the download/install of the Framework, because that is the issue that seems like the biggest hurdle to non-corporate developers...
 I could go on and on about the various methods of getting the Framework installed in 1.1 and in 2.0, but I like what Nick posted to the forum;